ejangelico/NGMDaq/README.md

 2. Install cern root using the conda installer.
 Presently, 6.22 root has been tested.

 # Building NGMDaq
+For ROOT 6-6.24, we need to compile with c++17 it seems?

 If your directory structure is assumed to be
 ```